feiye-vims/schism-tut/docs/misc/QA.md

 permalink: docs/misc/QA
 ---

+# Questions and answers

-# Ramping of atmospheric forcing
+## Ramping of atmospheric forcing
 Q:<br>
 When SCHISM run begins with "hotstart", does it still do ramping up of wind if nrampwind=1?